 After spending a few days in the mountains and getting acclimated, it is possible that you will feel comfortable in pants and a shirt or a soft sweater.
 But remember that temperatures do change a great deal in mountain resorts, so make sure to have more layers accessible.

-A great pair of winter boots is also a must which you can use for strolling around the resort.
+A great pair of winter boots are also a must that you can use for strolling around the resort.
 Beyond any doubt, you’ll have your ski or snowboard boots on more often, yet once you’re off the mountain, you need to have comfortable and warm footwear for your leisure time.